advra/fallstrap/README.md

 # fallstrap
-Boostrap project and examples done in fall 2016
+My personal boostrap project and examples done in fall 2016